maximilian-armuss-dev/telegram2notion/README.md

 ```bash
 cp .env.example .env
 ```
-Now, open the `.env` file and enter your values.
+Now, open the `.env` file and set your API keys, timezone, and gemini model.

 Set up the Notion Database: